fob413/airtech/README.md

 * [Pip](https://pypi.org/project/pip/): Pip is the package installer for python.
 Pip is used to install packages from the Python Package Index and other indexes.
 See the [source](https://pypi.org/project/pip/) for installation guide.
 * [Flask](http://flask.pocoo.org/): Flask is a microframework for python.
 It is focused on simplicity and minimalism, leaving the developer with the freedom of choice in terms of modules and add-ons.
 See the [source](http://flask.pocoo.org/) for installation guide.
 * [Postgresql](https://www.postgresql.org/): Postgresql is a powerful, open source object-relational database system.
 Postgresql 10 (or above) is used to build this project.
 See the [source](https://www.postgresql.org/) for installation guide.
+* [Redis](https://redis.io/): Redis is an open source, in-memory data structure store, used as a database, cache and message broker.
+See the [source](https://redis.io/) for installation guide.

 # Installation
 * Clone this repo and navigate into the project's directory